General

 Tie points (GCPs, CPs) import format - PIX4Dmatic

-Note*: The order of coordinates in the input file needs to follow the order of axes in the coordinate system definition chosen in the import dialog.
+Note: The order of coordinates in the input file must match the order of axes in the coordinate system definition chosen in the import dialog.

-For example, if the coordinate system definition specifies that the first axis is X and the second is Y then the order of the coordinates in the GCP input file needs to be the same.
+For example, if the coordinate system definition specifies the first axis is X and the second is Y, the GCP input file must follow the same order.

 GCPs in geographic coordinates